HOT SCHEDULES

 Count Variance: Count Values that were System-flagged as being outside-the-norm, requiring recount.

 Actual OnHand (column highlighted by yellow outline) is in Case unit values for System Compliance.
 But not very User Friendly, as what does 0.28 Case mean?
 Bundles?
 Each?
 Some combination thereof?
-No way of knowing!
+There's no way of knowing!

-Unit Breakdown Module (area highlighted by green outline) shows breakdown of Case, Bundles & Each, that go into the Total Case Sum in the Actual OnHand column.
+Unit Breakdown Module (area highlighted by green outline) shows the units breakdown of Case, Bundles & Each, that go into the Case Sum Total in the Actual OnHand column.

 A solution BOTH System Compliant AND User Friendly!
 Win-win!